atmel-maxtouch/mxt-app/README.md

 `-g`
 :   Write Golden Reference calibration to NVRAM.

-`--self-cap-tune`
+`--self-cap-tune-config`
+:   Tune and calibrate the self capacitance settings and store them to the device configuration.

+`--self-cap-tune-nvram`
-:   Tune and calibrate the self capacitance settings and store them to NVRAM.
+:   Tune and calibrate the self capacitance settings and store them to NVRAM without updating the Config Checksum.

 `-t [--test]`
 :   Run all self tests using the T25 Self Test object.